andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/07-redwood.md

-So the forest canopy, which was relatively unknown until the 1980s, has been estimated to hold **50%** of all terrestrial life on the planet.
+So the forest canopy, which was relatively unknown until the 1980s, has been estimated to hold **50%** of all terrestrial species on the planet.
 Yes, 5-0.
 And what's more, during periods when the forest floor is lacking nutrients, the trees have root systems that will pull nutrients from the canopy soils to sustain themselves.
 Trees: the original recursion.